stjudecloud/workflows/best-practices.md

 ## Rules

-- All WDL should be written in v1.0
+- All WDL should be written in v1.1
-  - This is to enable the broadest base of support of your workflows
-  - This recommendation is subject to change come broader support for WDL v1.1
-- Variables should be in "snake_case"
 - See `template/common-parameter-meta.txt` for common description strings.
   - If applicable, use the same parameter name, help string, and parameter ordering as the underlying tool called by the task
 - Check all assumptions made about workflow inputs before beginning long running executions